search

 In addition, the exit planner should have a thorough knowledge of the various disciplines that are incorporated into the plan.
 It is not only important that the exit planner guide and direct the process for the owner, but it is critical that the planner can evaluate and discuss key issues with other advisors on the team.
 Read further in our book to discover the exit planning process and learn more information on setting goals for a comprehensive exit planning process from discovery to design.

-KEYWORDS: accounting exit planning roofing business
+KEYWORDS: business management exit planning

 Share This Story